-Note - The language of Article 28.A1 will be replaced by the following language upon implementation of the Consumer Directed Employer (CDE) for an IP
+Note The language of Article 28.A1 will be replaced by the following language upon implementation of the Consumer Directed Employer (CDE) for an IP

 - 1. The Employer agrees to notify the Union before beginning any due diligence process with a third party or requiring a non-disclosure agreement with a third party for the purpose of engaging in a transaction which may affect the interests of SEIU 775 bargaining unit members.
 The Employer agrees to notify any potential purchaser of all or any part of its operations covered by this Agreement of the Collective Bargaining Agreement with SEIU 775 and will make acceptance of this Agreement, to the extent permitted by law, a condition of any sale, purchase or any other form of transfer of its business, in whole or in part, to any other person or entity. - 2.
-No less than fifteen (15) days after executing an agreement with any third-party to be assigned any operations covered by the CBA, the Employer will provide the Union with written proof that it has secured a contractually binding commitment ("contract") from said third-party to (a) offer employment to all individual providers, or to as many individual providers as are needed to perform the operations covered by the CBA that the third-party is being assigned, within a discretely managed bargaining unit or group consisting of nothing but such newly hired individual providers, at terms and conditions no worse than the terms and conditions in existence under the CBA in effect at the time the third-party becomes the new Employer of the individual providers and (b) agree, to the extent permissible by law, to assume all of the Employer's obligations under that CBA (relieving the State of Washington of these obligations) for the remainder of the CBA.
+No less than fifteen (15) days after executing an agreement with any thirdparty to be assigned any operations covered by the CBA, the Employer will provide the Union with written proof that it has secured a contractually binding commitment ("contract") from said third-party to (a) offer employment to all IPs, or to as many IPs as are needed to perform the operations covered by the CBA that the third-party is being assigned, within a discretely managed bargaining unit or group consisting of nothing but such newly hired IPs, at terms and conditions no worse than the terms and conditions in existence under the CBA in effect at the time the third-party becomes the new employer of the Individual Providers and (b) agree, to the extent permissible by law, to assume all of the Employer's obligations under that CBA (relieving the State of Washington of these obligations) for the remainder of the CBA.
 The contract must specifically recite that it is governed by Washington State law and is enforceable in Thurston County Superior Court and that the Union is an intended third-party beneficiary of the commitments made by the third-party to the Employer contained therein.
-Once the third-party becomes the new Employer of individual providers the Union will enforce the terms of the current CBA through the grievance and arbitration provisions with the new Employer, consistent with applicable law. - 3.
-The Union will receive notice from the Employer no less than ninety (90) days prior to any third-party being assigned any of the operations covered by the current CBA.
-The Employer will keep the Union informed of any changes to this timeline. - 4.
-The Employer agrees that failure by it to strictly comply in a timely fashion with Sections 1, 2 or 3 will allow the Union to seek immediate injunctive relief in Thurston County Superior Court restraining the Employer from moving forward with assigning any of the operations covered by the CBA to any third-party until and unless these requirements are met.
+Once the third-party becomes the new Employer of Individual Providers the Union will enforce the terms of the current CBA through the grievance and arbitration provisions with the new Employer, consistent with applicable law.